aaronicsubstances/shrewd-evolver/README.md

 About explicitly recording an architecture in its implementation:
   1. enforce code architecture by abstracting modular boundaries with serializable, HTTP-like communication protocols.
 See [Kabomu](https://github.com/aaronicsubstances/cskabomu) and https://rfc.zeromq.org/spec/33/.
-  4. encode entity-relational diagram into data storage.
-That is, have names and properties which communicate the kind of an entity or relationship, which communicate whether a node in a property-graph model is an entity or a relationship, and which communicate the kind of the target entity of a relationship.
+  4. encode dabase schema and entity-relational diagram (ERD) into data storage in such a way that it can be extracted by database reverse-engineering tools.
+This is especially important for NoSQL databases which are usually schemaless.
+For simple SQL designs, the database schema may approximate the ERD, but in general for SQL dbs this point suggests that portions of ERD not represented by the schema should somehow be encoded in a way that a database reverse engineering tool can extract.

 About measures which make transition to distributed systems easier:
-  1. deploy the code as two nearly-identical process groups.
+  1. deploy the code as two nearly-identical processes (or process groups).
-  1. manage the data as two nearly-identical horizontal data partitions.
+  1. manage the data as two nearly-identical horizontal data partitions, but such that local ACID transactions can be conducted across them.